-- gentle side slopes with water collected at the surface - a free-draining soil, sometimes with an underdrain to avoid permanent wetness - 3. a minimum of 450mm improved topsoil with up to 20% coarse compost - 4. garden plants that can tolerate occasional submersion and wet soilthis includes most garden plants - this includes most garden plants other than those particularly adapted to dry conditions - 5. an overflow in case of heavy rain or impeded drainage.
+- 1. gentle side slopes with water collected at the surface - 2. a free-draining soil, sometimes with an underdrain to avoid permanent wetness - 3. a minimum of 450mm improved topsoil with up to 20% coarse compost - 4. garden plants that can tolerate occasional submersion and wet soil - this includes most garden plants other than those particularly adapted to drv conditions - 5. an overflow in case of heavy rain or impeded drainage.